hanino87/training_locators_element_selenium_with_hannes/README.md

 This setup ensures your Selenium tests are **stable, readable, and maintainable**, even if the webpage layout changes.

-## Code Example Below of some locators with element for a login test with module BY from selenium
+## Code Example Below of some locators with element for a login test with module By from seleniums.
+It´s Seleniums own built-in locators.

 ```py